hslam/rpc/README.md

 Multiplexing allows the requests responses to be returned in an intermingled fashion so avoiding head of line blocking.

-Batch is only useful when there are multiple goroutines calling it.
+Batching is only useful when there are multiple goroutines calling it.

 ## Benchmark